mah88/sfc-orchestrator/README.md

-sfc.sf.deployment.schedulingType             | The Scheduler Algorithm at the Deployment Phase (supported types: random , Shortestpath, roundrobin, tradeoff) sfc.sf.runtime.schedulingType                | The Scheduler Algorithm at the Runtime Phase (supported types:  qos-aware-loadbalancer , Shortestpath, roundrobin, tradeoff) sf.monitoring.item                           | SF monitoring item from Zabbix (i.e. net.if.in[eth0],system.cpu.load[percpu,avg1]) openstack.ip                                 | IP of the VIM (OpenStack) openstack.username                           | Username for authorization of OpenStack openstack.password                           | Password for authorization of OpenStack
+sfc.sf.deployment.schedulingType             | The Scheduler Algorithm at the Deployment Phase (supported types: random , Shortestpath, roundrobin, tradeoff) sfc.sf.runtime.schedulingType                | The Scheduler Algorithm at the Runtime Phase (supported types:  qos-aware-loadbalancer , Shortestpath, roundrobin, tradeoff) sf.monitoring.item                           | SF monitoring item from Zabbix (i.e. net.if.in[eth0],system.cpu.load[percpu,avg1]) sfc.sff.ip                                   | The IP of one of the compute nodes which is a staring point for creating the chains openstack.ip                                 | IP of the VIM (OpenStack) openstack.username                           | Username for authorization of OpenStack openstack.password                           | Password for authorization of OpenStack